nishithpandey/NanoRaft/site-src/src/docs/resiliency-and-fault-tolerance.md

 persistence layer implementation is equivalent to a crash since there is no way to restore the Raft node back with its Raft state.__

-MicroRaft provides a basic in-memory `RaftStore` implementation to enable crash-recovery testing.
+NanoRaft provides a basic in-memory `RaftStore` implementation to enable crash-recovery testing.
 In the following code sample, we use this utility, i.e., `InMemoryRaftStore`, to demonstrate how to recover from Raft node failures.